uvarc/rc-learning/content/courses/fortran-introduction/subprograms.md

 ```fortran
 END SUBROUTINE mysub
 ```
-but sometimes this leads to cut and paste errors.
+but sometimes this leads to cut-and-paste errors.
 A RETURN statement is optional unless a premature return is desired.
 Invoking RETURN causes an _immediate_ return of control to the caller.
 No other statements in the subprogram will be executed.